 metastore.googleapis.com as the service.
 Selecting a method is optional.

 Import and export error scenarios

-This section outlines some common issues you may run into when using import and export for Dataproc Metastore.
+This section outlines common Dataproc Metastore import and export issues.

-Import fails because the Hive versions did not match
+Import fails because the Hive versions don't match

 When you import metadata, the Hive metastore and Dataproc Metastore versions must be compatible.
-Your import may fail if the two do not match.
-For more information, see version policy.
+Your import may fail if the two don't match.

 Import fails because there are missing Hive table files